2016 Indiana Republican presidential primary: Final attempts to stop Trump

 Indiana was seen as the final state for the "Stop Trump" movement.
 Indiana, whose delegates were awarded winner-take all statewide and by congressional district, was seen as essential to denying Trump the 1,237 delegates needed to secure the nomination.
 Following the Acela primaries, Cruz attempted to bolster his chances by announcing that, if nominated, he would name Fiorina as his running mate.
 Fiorina had served as a Cruz campaign surrogate since March after suspending her own presidential campaign in February and Cruz hoped that Fiorina could help his campaign in Indiana and her home state of California.
 On April 29, 2016, Governor Mike Pence of Indiana, who eventually became Donald Trump's running mate, announced that he would vote for Cruz in the primary election.
 However, Cruz's posturing and endorsements proved to be insufficient, as Trump handily won Indiana with 53% of the vote, despite being outspent by a margin of more than 4–1.
 Cruz lost Indiana by a wide margin to Trump (53% to 37% with Kasich at 8%) and subsequently dropped out of the race.

 Trump emerges as Republican nominee

 Cruz lost Indiana by a wide margin to Trump (53% to 37% with Kasich at 8%) and subsequently dropped out of the race.
 As a result, Reince Priebus, Republican National Committee chairman, tweeted that Trump was the presumptive nominee in the GOP.
 The next day, Kasich also suspended his campaign, leaving Trump as the only candidate in the race.
 Despite his endorsement of Cruz, Mike Pence went on to become Trump's running mate.

 Opinion polling

 Results

 Trump won Indiana by a considerable margin statewide.
-He won nearly all regions of the state except for several counties in northeast Indiana containing the Fort Wayne and Elkhart areas, which Cruz won.
+He won nearly all regions of the state except for five counties in northeast Indiana containing the Fort Wayne and Elkhart areas, which Cruz won.